1992 NSW Open

-The 1992 NSW Open was a combined men's and women's tennis tournament played on outdoor hard courts at the NSW Tennis Centre in Sydney, Australia that was part of the World Series of the 1992 ATP Tour and Tier II of the 1992 WTA Tour.
+The 1992 NSW Open was a combined men's and women's tennis tournament played on outdoor hard courts at the White City Stadium in Sydney, Australia that was part of the World Series of the 1992 ATP Tour and Tier II of the 1992 WTA Tour.
 It was the 100th edition of the tournament and was held from 6 January through 12 January 1994.
 Emilio Sánchez and Gabriela Sabatini won the singles titles.